 Ms. Moore represents companies of all sizes with technologies ranging from the oil field to the operating room, including hydraulic fracturing, cardiac stent coatings, integrated circuitry, semiconductor manufacturing, over-the-air device provisioning, wireless push messaging, supply chain planning, MICR check processing, fiber optic networks, digital asset transfer, wireless networking, and cellular networking.

 Ms. Moore also has significant experience prosecuting patents before the United States Patent and Trademark Office.
 Before joining McKool Smith, she counseled industry leaders in protecting and licensing their technology assets at a large, national law firm.

 - Ericsson v.
 D-Link, et al.: Ms. Moore represents Ericsson in its patent infringement action against Intel and a number of laptop and router manufacturers involving 802.11n wireless technology.
 Ms. Moore briefed and argued issues at both the Markman and pre-trial hearings in this case.
-In mid-2013, a jury awarded over $10 million to Ericsson for the defendants’ infringement of Ericsson’s patented technology.
+In mid-2013, a jury awarded a substantial amount to Ericsson for the defendants’ infringement of Ericsson’s patented technology.